kubevela/kubevela.github.io/versioned_docs/version-v1.1/quick-start-appfile.md

 ## Step 1: Install

-Make sure you have finished and verified the installation following [this guide](./install).
+Make sure you have finished and verified the installation following quick-install.

 ## Step 2: Deploy Your First Application